synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

            message = JSON.parse(event.data);
 ```

-You will notice we do **not** blindly trust the incoming request, but use a “try” block.
+You will notice we do **not** blindly trust the incoming request, but use a "try" block.

 ```js
 		try {